-Lauchlin Waldoch and Jana McConnaughhay named Florida Super Lawyers for 2017, a designation given to fewer than 5% of Florida’s attorneys after nomination by and surveys of practicing attorneys and judges.
+Lauchlin Waldoch and Jana McConnaughhay were each named Florida Super Lawyers in 2020, for the 15th and 10th years, respectively.
+This peer-reviewed honor is bestowed on fewer than 5% of Florida’s practicing attorneys.

 Florida Trend Magazine has named Jana McConnaughhay to its 2019 list of Legal Elite estate planning attorneys.
 Just one other attorney in Tallahassee has been named to the estate planning list, and just 50 other attorneys in the state Florida.
 Voting for the list began in 2018; lawyers statewide were asked to name attorneys whom they hold in the highest regard and whom they would recommend to others.
 This list was reviewed by Florida Trend and an elite panel of attorneys, and the resulting lists represent fewer than 1.3% of the active Florida Bar members who practice in the state.